augustisaque/herausforderung/README.md

 ```
 ## Requests

-Use the requests that are located in the file postman_requests.txt to test the services.
+Use the requests that are located in the file requisicoes_postman.txt to test the services.